ls1intum/thesis-template-typst/chapters/07/main.typ

 )[
   Note: Tell us the next steps (that you would do if you have more time).
 Be creative, visionary and open-minded here.
 ]
+We developed a user interface for text and quiz exercises during the exploration of this thesis' scope.
+@su-exercises show visual prototypes of the text and quiz exercise screens.
+We encourage fellow developers to pickup the pieces and follow up with the implementation and testing of the exercise feature in the iOS app.

+#figure(
+  pad(
+    x: 1em,
+    grid(
+      columns: (auto, auto, auto, auto),
+      gutter: 1em,
+      image("exercises/1.png"),
+      image("exercises/2.png"),
+      image("exercises/3.png"),
+      image("exercises/4.png")
+    )
+  ),
+  caption: [
+    The screenshots show screens for a text exercise and a quiz exercise, that is a short answer question, a multiple-choice question, and a drag-and-drop question.
+  ]
+) <su-exercises>